Best Crib Bedding 2019

 Some parents complained they thought the sheets weren’t soft enough, even after several washings.
-If you’re looking for a softer, fluffier feel, consider flannel (we like Trend Lab’s flannel sheets at about $13) or jersey knit sheets (AmazonBasics sells a crib sheet made of jersey for around $10).
+If you’re looking for a softer, fluffier feel, consider flannel (we like Trend Lab’s flannel sheets at $17.38) or jersey knit sheets (AmazonBasics sells a crib sheet made of jersey for $10.49).
 If you live in a hot climate, percale sheets are typically cooler and more breathable, according to readers.

 So what’s not to like about Pinzon crib bedding?
 As of this writing, Amazon just doesn’t sell any coordinating nursery items for the bedding.
-We’d love to see coordinating wearable blankets and/or regular blankets, crib skirts and window coverings.
+We’d love to see coordinating wearable blankets and/or regular blankets, crib skirts and decor items.
 For now, you are on your own.

 Another complaint: the colors pictured online aren’t quite accurate, complain some of our readers.
 A few folks got a darker yellow than they expected—this is the peril of computer monitors and color accuracy, unfortunately.

 In the end, we thought these downsides were minor.
-Based on our own testing and the comments of parents plus the impressive low price of about $10, we recommend the Pinzon crib sheets on Amazon.com as our top pick for best crib bedding 2018.
+Based on our own testing and the comments of parents plus the impressive price, we recommend the Pinzon crib sheets on Amazon.com as our top pick for best crib bedding 2019.